inaimathi/langnostic/drafts/working-out-ai-safety-beliefs.md

 3. it's not pre-AI automatable because of some amount of technique/intellectual engagement/multi-step interaction situation
 4. it _is_ AI automatable because currently existing LLMs can bridge the technique/engagement/multi-step barrier the vast majority of the time (or all the time with scaffolding somehow)

-A decent example of this task class is scheduling for a team, so I know these exist, but I'm not going to talk about concrete arguments in this post.
-We're laying out the shape of things we believe or expect.
+These tasks definitely exist, and I'm working on some variant of one of them, but we're not laying out arguments in this section, just pointing to what shape the argument must have in order to resolve the disagreement.

 ## Can AI be net good?